romenrg/romenrg.github.com/source/_posts/2017-12-31-continuous-integration-delivery-deployment.markdown

 The concept of Continuous Integration (CI) was originally proposed by Grady Booch in 1991 and later integrated into [Extreme Programming](http://www.extremeprogramming.org/).
 From then on, specially thanks to the [Agile Software Development](http://agilemanifesto.org/) movement (as well as [DevOps culture](https://www.atlassian.com/devops)), the technique has been widely adopted in the industry.

 Originally, the concept of Continuous Integration was associated exclusively with Control Version Systems (CVS).
-It was first described as integrating developers work (their working copies or branches) to the mainline (the *trunk* in subversion or the *master* branch in git) at least once a day.
+It was first described as integrating developers work (their working copies or branches) to the mainline (*trunk* in subversion or *master* branch in git) at least once a day.

 The idea behind this daily integrations to the mainline was to reduce the integration problems usually caused by the complexity of merging the work of developers that have been working isolatedly for a while.
 By integrating daily or after each commit, the complexity of the merge process is drastically reduced, as can be seen in the following example: